jacklule/DataViz-Syllabus/ConceptTable.md

 | Charles Minard | John Snow | Amanda Cox | Libera arts and data viz | Aha moments |

-**Meta comment**: Tables are easy to create with ["GitHub Flavored Markdown."](https://help.github.com/articles/github-flavored-markdown/)
+##Meta-comment
-Much easier than creating a table in html.
+Tables are easy to create with ["GitHub Flavored Markdown."](https://help.github.com/articles/github-flavored-markdown/) Much easier than creating a table in html.
 Be sure to name the page with .md.

 In html, I would have needed more tags such as html, body, table border=“1”, style="width:50%", and then, after each line, tr for table row, td for table data.
 I also struggled to get the table width right.